edgeworx/docs/content/en/docs/cloud/adding-nodes/add-node.md

 ## Replace x's with your appropriate Org and Project name
 ```

-Get the node install script using the below command:
+Get the node register script using the below command:

 ```bash
 edgectl get node-register-script